20+ ACTIVE Raw Organic Coffee Bean Honey from Mexico 227g

-Runny (sets in cold weather), with tasting notes of vanilla, cinnamon and chocolate coffee (mocha)
+Crystallised, with tasting notes of vanilla, molasses and chocolate coffee (mocha)

-Read on for more details about the origin, taste and uses of this runny honey.
+Read on for more details about the origin, taste and uses of this crystallised honey.

 Indigenous tribes in Mexico have been farming coffee for hundreds of years.
 Today, Mexico produces some of the world's finest organic coffee.

 But the best organic coffee in Mexico is grown in the beautiful mountain highlands of Chiapas state in southern Mexico, which lie 1000-1500m above sea level.

 The indigenous tribes of Chiapas manage 1500 independent coffee plantations as the main source of their livelihood.

 The Coffea arabica plant is native to the mountains of Yemen.
 It was the first species of coffee to be cultivated.